 Language Arts Standards: Pennsylvania | PA Common Core | Common Core

 Our elementary science program promotes inquiry-based learning, allowing students to develop their own understanding through questioning, analyzing information, and communicating with others.
 Students work cooperatively to build analytical skills such as observing, recording data, categorizing, creating journals, and communicating results.

 Social studies topics share a common theme - people relating to and interacting with other people in their environments.
 The central theme of social studies is the study of people and their behavior in a variety of past and present situations.
 The following are subject matter areas of emphasis: political science; geography; economics; peoples of the nations and world; social studies skills and processes; and history.

 Social Studies Standards: Pennsylvania

 Special Area Subjects

-In addition to the core curriculum, students participate in art, music and physical education classes twice each six-day rotation, and computer technology instruction once per rotation.
-Students visit the library once during a rotation.
+In addition to the core curriculum, students participate in art, music, physical education, computer science, and library.
 The library schedule supports literacy and research projects connected to classroom curriculum.

 Special Area Subject Standards: Pennsylvania